brianegan/Scaffold.ruble/Readme.md

   * ex Mac: /Users/Brian/Documents/Aptana Rubles
 * Extract the zip into the "Aptana Rubles" folder
 * If necessary, rename the extracted folder to "Scaffold.ruble"
-* If Aptana is open:
-  * Click "Commands" > "Bundle Development" > "Update User Bundles"
-* The bundle should now show up under the "Commands" menu in Aptana!
+* If Aptana is open, you'll need to restart it.
+Doing "Update User Bundle" alone will not activate the new snippets at this time.